 We will test 35 healthy subjects in a 3 Tesla MRI scanner in the Welcome Centre for Human Neuroimaging, Institute of Neurology, University College London.

 Participants will be acquainted with the task in a preceding behavioural session.
-During this session, task difficulty will be adjusted independently for detection and for discrimination, targeting around 70 accuracy on both tasks.
+During this session, task difficulty will be adjusted independently for detection and for discrimination, targeting around 70 % accuracy on both tasks.

 The scanning session will start with a structural MP-RAGE scan, followed by a fieldmap scan.
-During this time, participants will perform a staircase procedure like the one they performed in the preceding behavioural session.
-This calibration phase is used to calibrate participants' performance on both tasks inside the MRI scanner.
+During this time, participants will perform a staircase procedure similar to that performed in the preceding behavioural session.
+This calibration phase is used to further calibrate participants' performance on both tasks inside the MRI scanner.
 After completing the calibration phase, participants will undergo 5 ten-minute functional scanner runs, each comprising one detection and one discrimination block of 40 trials each, presented in random order.

-After a temporally jittered rest period of 500-4000 milliseconds, the trial will begin with a fixation cross (500 milliseconds), followed by a presentation of the target for 33 milliseconds.
+After a temporally jittered rest period of 500-4000 milliseconds, each trial will begin with a fixation cross (500 milliseconds), followed by a presentation of a target for 33 milliseconds.
 In discrimination trials, the target will be a circle of diameter 3° containing randomly generated white noise, merged with a sinusoidal grating (2 cycles per degree; oriented 45° or -45°).
 In half of the detection trials, targets will not contain a sinusoidal grating and will consist of random noise only.
 After the offset of the stimuli, participants will use their right-hand index and middle fingers to make a perceptual decision about the orientation of the grating (discrimination blocks), or about the presence or absence of a grating (detection blocks).
 The response mapping will be counterbalanced between blocks, such that an index finger press will be used to indicate a clockwise tilt on half of the trials, and a counterclockwise tilt on the other half.
 Similarly, in half of the detection trials the index finger will be mapped to a 'yes' response, and on the other half to a 'no' response.
 Participants will then use their left-hand thumb to rate their confidence in their decision on a 6-point scale.
 The perceptual decision and the confidence rating phases will be restricted to 1500 and 2500 milliseconds, respectively.
 No feedback will be delivered to subjects about their performance.

 To avoid stimulus-driven fluctuations in confidence, grating contrast will be fixed within each experimental block.
 Nevertheless, following experimental blocks with markedly bad (≤52.5%) or good (≥85%) accuracy, grating contrast will be adjusted for the next block of the same task (contrast level will be divided or multiplied by a factor 0.9 for bad and good performance, accordingly).
 Finally, grating contrast will be adjusted for both tasks following runs in which the difference in performance between the two tasks exceeded 16.25% (contrast level will be multiplied by the square root of 0.9 for the easier task and divided by the square root of 0.9 for the more difficult task).